facebookexperimental/MIRAI/annotations/README.md

 From this it follows that we have three families of macros:
 * assume macros
+* postcondition macros (like verify wehre defined and like assume for callers)
 * precondition macros (like assume where defined and like verify for callers)
 * verify macros